jeongwoopark0514/GGSE-Wiki/index.md

 # Agile and Cultural Difference

 Welcome to the Wiki introducing Distributed Agile Development Practices.
+The goal of this wiki is to introduce the main challenges introduced by distributed agile.
+By presenting the common cultural differences, as well as how it impacts the Scrum methodology, we hope to surface the problems so you can take these into account when working in a distributed setting.
 First, this wiki will explain what the agile methodology is.
 The original agile methodology was created to help create better ways of software development.
 However, as companies are expanding to other countries, the agile methodology also has to work in a distributed setting.
 With the distance between developers, communication, coordination and control suffer.
 In this wiki, we will dive into agile development in distributed setting and its challenges.
 Furthermore, common cultural differences in distributed software development are explained.
 Lastly, Scrum is explained and the cultural challenges affecting its phases are explained.

 ## Agile in distributed settings